 Become a Future Leader in Substance Use Disorder Treatment

-The application period closed at midnight October 17, 2018.
-Check back in Fall 2019 for more NIDA opportunities.
+The application period closed at midnight on October 17, 2018.
+Check back in fall 2019 for more NIDA opportunities.

 As substance use disorder (SUD) continues to be a pressing issue for health care providers, NPs are often on the front lines of SUD treatment and research.
 Continue to develop your expertise in SUD and share your research findings via this grant award made available through a collaboration with the National Institute on Drug Abuse (NIDA).

-NIDA Mentored Training Award in Substance Use Disorder (SUD) Treatment Science
+NIDA Mentor-facilitated Training Award in Substance Use Disorders Science Dissemination

 The purpose of this award is to enhance your ability to disseminate the clinical knowledge of SUD management gained via a mentored project experience.
 Aimed at either dissemination or adoption of evidence-based SUD treatment practices, this project will:

-Provide a mentored experience that eventually fosters interest in either a clinical career providing evidence-based management of SUD in medical settings or potentially stimulates interest in securing a NIH career development or other grant award to pursue implementation and related research in the field of substance misuse and SUD in subsequent years.
+Provide a mentored experience that eventually fosters interest in either a clinical career providing evidence-based management of SUD in medical settings or potentially stimulates interest in securing a National Institutes of Health career development or other grant award to pursue implementation and related research in the field of substance misuse and SUD in subsequent years.

 Provide a mentored experience in effective dissemination of existing or emerging research findings or the implementation and adoption of research in clinical practice.
 Applicants are encouraged to develop projects that address or improve upon current gaps in the dissemination of research findings or implementation and adoption of evidence-based treatment practices.